EngineerJB/akebia/README.md

 <b>Version 1.0, 15.01.2023</b>
 </p>

-Repository to share scripts and functions for "_Sensing Ultrasound Localization Microscopy for the visualization of glomeruli in rats and humans_" article, and <em>Akebia</em> software.
+Repository to share scripts and functions for "_Sensing Ultrasound Localization Microscopy for the visualization of glomeruli in living rats and humans_" article, and <em>Akebia</em> software.
 All functions are usable with agreement from their owner.

 ## Authors : Louise Denis, Jacques Battaglia.
 CNRS, Sorbonne Université, INSERM
 Directed by: Olivier Couture, Research Director CNRS, Sorbonne Université, INSERM.